Documentation

 Rate Limiting

-The ping endpoint enforces a rate limit of 1 request per second per slug.
-If you exceed this limit, the endpoint returns a 429 status code.
+The ping endpoint enforces a rate limit of 1 request per second per slug per status.
+The bucket is separate for start, success, and fail pings, so a normal start → success lifecycle never rate-limits itself.
+If you exceed the limit, the endpoint returns a 429 status code.

 // 429 response